siavash9000/netlimy/README.md

 # What is netlimy ?
 netlimy is an easy to use and easy to scale self hosting framework for jekyll websites.
-It is based solely on docker and enables you to setup a running website including continuous delivery within a few minutes on your own infrastructure. netlimy is for everyone who loves to conveniently run his own website and keeping full control over its infrastructure.
+It is based solely on docker and enables you to setup a running website including continuous delivery within a few minutes on your own infrastructure or any cloud server which can run docker and docker swarm.
+# Who is it for?
+netlimy is for everyone who loves to conveniently run his own website while keeping full control over its infrastructure.
+Don't want too loose control?
+Just DIY.
+But without pain.

 ### Features:
-* no dependencies but docker.
 * easy setup for your jekyll website.
-* automatic https cert generation and updates.
+* automatic https cert generation and updates. secure connection without hassle
 * fast continuous delivery. push to git and netlimy builds and deploys your website automatically.
+* rolling updates. deploy changes with no downtime.
 * form to email handler included. receive all form submissiions via email.
+* no dependencies but docker.
 * easily extendable through docker. add own apis easily and within minutes.
 * easy scaling. add new server without pain.
 * gitlab integration included.